wkhere/bcl/README.md

 * no dollar-referenced variables; just use the variable name
 * variables with lexical scope, nested definitions; no [strange limitations] of where variables can be defined
 * one-pass lexer, parser and VM executor
-* deserialization aka unmarshalling to static Go structs (possibly nested) via [bind](NOTES.md#reflection-revamp) statement
+* binding aka unmarshalling to static Go structs (possibly nested) via [bind](NOTES.md#reflection-revamp) statement
 * optimized to parse very large input if needed
 * planned: make the outside world accessible via environment variables and via catching the command output